paulonye/paulonye/README.md

 ## I'm a Data Analyst, Energy Enthusiast and a Writer!!

-- 🌱I love creating amazing dashboards 🤣
+- I love creating amazing dashboards and visualizations
-- 👯I’m looking to collaborate with amazing developers
+- I’m looking to collaborate with amazing developers
-- 🥅I will love to contribute more to Open Source projects
+- I will love to contribute more to Open Source projects

 ### Connect with me: